Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 • Fugazzeta: cheese-stuffed (or filled) pizza with onion on top.
 Ham can also be added.

-• Calabresa: tomato sauce, mozzarella and Longaniza (salami).
+• Calabresa: tomato sauce, mozzarella, and Longaniza (salami).

 • Verdura: white sauce (bechamel) and spinach.

-There are also two that have become popular lately: Palmitos (tomato sauce, mozzarella, palm hearts, ham, pepper, eggs, olives, “golf sauce” (mayonnaise mixed with ketchup)) and Rucula y Jamon Crudo (tomato sauce, mozzarella, rocket and parma ham).
+There are also two that have become popular lately: Palmitos (tomato sauce, mozzarella, palm hearts, ham, pepper, eggs, olives, “golf sauce” (mayonnaise mixed with ketchup)) and Rucula y Jamón Crudo (tomato sauce, mozzarella, rocket and Parma ham).

 And the types of dough are:

 • Molde: the most traditional one.
-The pizza dough is 2/2.5 cm thick and it is cooked in a container (pizza pan/tray)
+The pizza dough is 2/2.5 cm thick, and it is cooked in a container (pizza pan/tray)

 • Media masa: similar to the one above, but thinner (1 cm maximum)